 U.S. History: The Vietnam War, war and American society, veterans, collective memory, consumerism, militarism, conflict tourism, American social history

 Prof. Lair's teaching interests include war and American society, post-1945 US social and cultural history, the Vietnam War, and historical methods.
-She also serves as director of the Interdisciplinary Studies (MAIS) Master's program.

 The [In]Visible Soldier: Vietnam Veteran Activism and the Militarization of America.
 In progress.